- Before beginning all hardware should be setup as instructed by

 Once the station gap voltage and drive power is set, you can

-run rfguiinv at the linux prompt to configure the direct loop.
+start the Matlab task to configure the direct loop.
+From the main

-compiled Matlab function.
+Matlab script.
 This task will take just a few minutes to complete.

-"Configure Direct" program will find the proper gain and phase to achieve the
+It will find the proper gain and phase to achieve the preset phase margin

 Both lead and integral compensation will be activated.
 The EPICS